Robot-Learning-Collective/robot-learning-collective.github.io/winning-behavior-1k-challenge.md

 * **Long-horizon execution:** Tasks run for an average of 6.6 minutes.
 * **Bimanual manipulation:** Coordinated control of two 7-DOF arms with parallel jaw grippers.
 * **Mobile navigation:** Operation in realistic indoor and outdoor environments.
 * **Non-Markovian states:** Many states are visually ambiguous.
-For example, a robot holding a radio at the beginning of a task may appear identical to holding it at the end.
 Without memory of past actions or explicit stage tracking, the policy cannot distinguish between these states and may take incorrect actions.
 * **No recovery demonstrations:** The training set contains only successful demonstrations, spanning a very narrow manifold of possible trajectories.
-When the robot deviates from the demonstrated trajectories due to compounding errors, it encounters states not seen during training.
 * **Data:** Each task provides 200 demonstrations.
-Public evaluation uses 10 additional instances; the private leaderboard evaluates performance on a separate held-out set.
+Public evaluation uses 10 additional instances; the private leaderboard evaluates performance on a separate held-out set of another 10 instances.
-* **High compute requirements:** Training on the full 1200 hours of data takes weeks, and full evaluation across all tasks takes several days.
+* **High compute requirements:** Training on all 1200 hours of data takes weeks, and full evaluation across all tasks takes several days.

 ## Model